mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/installing.rst

 .. important:: **Except for Fedora:**

-  The C driver libraries are only available in version 7 and newer of the resepective enterprise Linux distributions.
+  The C driver libraries are only available in version 7 and newer of the respective enterprise Linux distributions.
 However, the C driver libraries are not available in the default repositories, but can be obtained by enabling the EPEL_ repositories.
 This can be done by installing the `epel-release` package::